Product Photography Tips that will help you sell more

 The single most aim of the product photographer is to ensure that the product looks nice and attractive in the picture.Given the high resolution cameras being used nowadays, a little bit of dirt, dent, or imperfection can also be clearly visible in the picture.
 Hence the first step towards a good product photo is to ensure that it is completely clean this also goes for the surrounding area, step back an ensure that everything that will be in the photo is free of imperfections.

 2) Pay close attention to lighting

-The first give away of an amateur photography shots is bad lighting.
-Dim lighting, to bright, glares, even uneven lighting are all issue I see daily building ecommerce website.
+The first give away of an amateur photography shot is bad lighting.
+Dim lighting, to bright, glares, even uneven lighting are all issue I see daily building e-commerce website.
 Natural light is the most ideal lighting option for any kind of product photos and should be used whenever possible.
-It is surprising in expensive to purchase lighting kits and light boxes that will help you achieve proper lighting when natural light isn’t available.
+It is surprisingly inexpensive to purchase lighting kits and light boxes that will help you achieve proper lighting when natural light isn’t available.
 Here are 2 kits under $100 I recommended and new online store owner purchase: